brainwane/zulip/templates/zerver/help/analytics.md

 You can view the number of daily active users over a particular time frame.

-* Number of active users today is shown separately at the botton center.
+* Number of active users today is displayed separately at the bottom center.

     ![Number-of-users](/static/images/help/stats-number-users.png)